Equalization payments: Canada

-Recent negotiations surrounding the renewal of the program have created considerable tension among provinces.
-Due to the zero-sum nature of the formula, increases in entitlements for some provinces necessarily lead to decreases for others.

 France

 Article 72-2 of the French constitution (amended 28 March 2003) created the obligation of the state to promote equality between regional bodies (regions and municipalities).
 That is achieved by direct tax collection by local government (Taxe professionelle) and grants from central government.
 Direct financing by the state amounted to 28% of revenues in 2011, devolved tax revenues account for 60% of revenues, and debt accounted for the remainder.

 Germany

 According to Section 8 of the Weimar Constitution, taxation became a matter of the federal government in 1919 and the states lost their ability to generate income.
 Thus, the state tax law of 1920 supplied for equalization payments among the states which ensured that no state would have less than 80% of the average state tax revenue.

 Sections 106 and 107 of the Constitution of the Federal Republic of Germany supply for the distribution of tax revenues (horizontal and vertical equalization).
 This includes reducing the revenues of richer states in favour of the poorer ones.
 In 2015 this amounted to the re-distribution of 9.594 billion Euros from the states of Bavaria, Baden-Württemberg, Hesse and Hamburg to all the other states.